Rahat Kazmi

-Rahat Kazmi is a Pakistani actor, screenwriter, TV news presenter anchorman, and an academician.
-He has worked in several TV serials for PTV such as in 1967 with Mayaar, rose to prominence in 1974 with Qurbatain aur Faaslay (an adaptation of Turgenev's 1862 novel Fathers and Sons) and also starred in 1976 with Pakistan's first coloured and classical serial Parchaiyan.
-Later, he worked in PTV's many other TV dramas such as in 1980 with Teesra Kinara (that he himself wrote based on Ayn Rand's 1943 novel The Fountainhead), the same year with Ehsaas, and in 1987 with Dhoop Kinare.
+Rahat Kazmi (born 30 June 1946) is a Pakistani actor, screenwriter, TV news presenter, anchor, and an academician.

+He has worked in several TV serials for PTV such as in 1967 with Mayaar, rose to prominence in 1974 with Qurbatain aur Faaslay (his own adaptation of Turgenev's 1862 novel Fathers and Sons) and also starred in 1976 in Pakistan's first coloured and classical serial Parchaiyan.
+Later, he worked in PTV's many other TV dramas such as Teesra Kinara (his own adaptation of Ayn Rand's 1943 novel The Fountainhead), and Ehsaas (both in 1980), and Dhoop Kinare (1987).

 Early life and education

-Rahat Kazmi was born in Shimla, on 30 June 1944.
-Rahat's father was a lawyer by profession, and he wanted his son to follow his footsteps.
+Rahat Kazmi was born in Shimla, on 30 June 1946.
+Rahat's father was a lawyer by profession, and he wanted his son to follow in his footsteps.
 Rahat completed his high school education in Rawalpindi from Gordon College.
 He successfully completed and received his law degree (LLB) in Lahore.
-Additionally, Rahat received his master's degree in political science from Government College University, Lahore and a master's degree in English literature from Punjab University.
+Additionally, Rahat received his master's degree in political science from Government College University, Lahore and a master's degree in English literature from Punjab University before clearing the prestigious Central Superior Services (CSS) exam but left the civil service to pursue a career in showbiz.
+He had joined the civil service in 1968 as an Information Officer and left in 1976.